 - Upon arrival in Jordan, you can either take a bus or a cab from Queen Alia Airport into Amman.
 A cab ride should cost you no more than 25JD but be prepared to haggle, as the driver will likely assume that you don’t know the going rate.

-Considerations for Women Travelling Alone in Jordan
+Safety Tips for Women Travelling Alone in Jordan

 There are several things that you should consider when travelling in Jordan, so I would just like to summarise a few of these below.
 This isn’t to scare you, but to inform you of precisely what you should be prepared for.